Analysis | All the big deadlines facing Congress this holiday season

 Senate Minority Leader Mitch McConnell (R-Ky.) says he won’t provide any Republican votes in the Senate to help Democrats lift the debt ceiling.
 He took the same hard line this fall and ended up providing a few Republican votes at the last minute.

 But McConnell took a lot of heat from former president Donald Trump for that.
 So if he holds the line this time, it means Democrats’ only path to do raise the debt ceiling is a complicated one using a budget process called reconciliation.
-It is more time-consuming, and it opens them up to other votes that could be politically problematic. (“Democrats vote to raise the debt by trillions of dollars!” is what Republican attack ads would no-doubt say.)
+It is more time-consuming, and it opens them up to other votes that could be politically problematic. (“Democrats vote to raise the debt by trillions of dollars!” is what Republican attack ads would no doubt say.)

 There may be some wiggle room here on the date, since no one knows exactly when the Treasury Department will exhaust all its efforts to pay its bills — known as the “X” date.